Privacy Notice

 - Service providers and suppliers who support our website, licensing infrastructure, hosting and security.
 These providers only process personal data on our instructions and under written contracts.

-- Single sign-on providers, calendar providers, and your organisation's identity systems, where necessary to authenticate users, refresh delegated tokens, or access authorised calendar data on your behalf.
+- Single sign-on, calendar, and mail providers, and your organisation's identity systems, where necessary to authenticate users, refresh delegated tokens, or access authorised data on your behalf.

 - Professional advisers, such as legal or accounting advisers, where necessary for our legitimate interests.